M-123 (Michigan highway): Rogers Park to Paradise

-The southern terminus of the highway is at exit 352 along Interstate 75 (I-75) north of St. Ignace in Rogers Park.
+The southern terminus of the highway's eastern leg is at exit 352 along Interstate 75 (I-75) north of St. Ignace in Rogers Park.
 The roadway also connects to County-Designated Highway H-63 (Old US 2) at the interchange.
 From the interchange north, the highway runs northwest as Tahquamenon Trail to the community of Allenville near Brevort Lake in Brevort Township.
 Here it meets H-57.
 Just north of Allenville, the trunkline crosses through the adjacent community of Moran.
 Allenville was a stop on the Detroit, Mackinac and Marquette Railroad (DM&M), and Moran was named after William B. Moran, one of the early settlement's founders.
 North of Moran the roadway runs parallel to the DM&M's abandoned rail right-of-way and passes by the Fred Dye Nature Sanctuary.
 Before crossing into Chippewa County, the highway passes through the community of Ozark, home of a rock quarry.
 North of the county line is the community of Trout Lake, where M-123 meets and merges with H-40 across railroad tracks and through town near Wegwaas, Frenchman and Carp lakes.
 Continuing to the north, the highway is renamed Deerfoot Road and serves the Three Lakes Campground, a unit of the Hiawatha National Forest, before meeting M-28 at Eckerman.

 M-123 is designated as a Scenic Heritage Route north of M-28.
 Here it continues northwest to East–West Road and turns to run along the shores of Whitefish Bay and cross the Tahquamenon River near its mouth.

 Continuing along the bay as Whitefish Road, M-123 meets the community of Paradise, the northernmost point along the highway.
 It is here that M-123 intersects Whitefish Point Road, which continues north to Whitefish Point, home of the Great Lakes Shipwreck Museum.
 In either direction, M-123 runs southbound from Paradise, changing direction.
 Continuing east of Paradise, M-123 is the only paved road that serves the Tahquamenon Falls State Park and the Whitefish Point region.